Juank2704/Juank2704.github.io/index.md

 Text can be **bold**, _italic_, or ~~strikethrough~~.

-I'm Juan Olarte, a System engineer student in last year, curious and passionate about cibersecurity.
+<h1>I'm Juan Olarte, a System engineer student in last year, curious and passionate about cibersecurity.

-What you're about to see now is my path toward becoming a skilled cybersecurity professional.
+What you're about to see now is my path toward becoming a skilled cybersecurity professional.<\h1>

 # Certifications
 ---